 When gold miners flocked to the West in the 1800s, the state drafted laws that rewarded those who first staked claims on the region's abundant rivers and streams.
-Since then, Western states have upgraded to different, more rigorous water accounting systems that track every precious drop, but California still relies on an honor system, even during drought.
+Today, California still relies on that honor system, even during drought.

-The system's inequities are particularly evident in California's arid Central Valley, where some farmers struggle while others enjoy abundant water.
+The system's inequities are particularly evident in California's arid Central Valley.

-About 35 miles north, fourth-generation rice farmer Josh Sheppard had more than enough water, thanks to superior rights to Feather River water dating to the late 1800s.
-On a recent afternoon, pulses of liquid spilled across his fields to soak the loamy soil for planting.
+About 35 miles north, fourth-generation rice farmer Josh Sheppard had more than enough water, thanks to his water district's superior rights to Feather River water dating to the late 1800s.

-"No one thinks of it when there's ample water and plenty to go around, but in these times of tightness it is a very contentious resource that gets fought over," Sheppard said.
-"We are going to be very stark defenders into the future of ensuring that this right ... remains in place."
+"No one thinks of it when there's ample water and plenty to go around, but in these times of tightness it is a very contentious resource that gets fought over," Sheppard said, standing next to his flooded fields.

-Because the state doesn't know how many entities hold these superior rights or how much water they use, the AP obtained and analyzed the water board's database for 2010 — the last complete year of water usage reports — and interviewed state officials and dozens of so-called senior rights holders.
+To find out how many entities hold these superior rights and how much water they use, the AP obtained the water board's database for 2010 — the last complete year of water usage reports — and interviewed state officials and dozens of landowners.

-The state only collects the records every three years on a staggered basis, meaning some of its information is at least a few years old.
+The state only collects the records every three years on a staggered basis, meaning its information is always out of date.

 While much of the water reported by this group is consumed by people or farms, some of the biggest users generate hydroelectric power for profit then return that water to the river for use downstream.
 The state doesn't know how much is used for each purpose.

-More than half of the 3,897 entities with these water rights are corporations, such as the state's biggest utility, Pacific Gas & Electric Co., which generates hydroelectric power, and the Hearst Corp., which has water rights for its remote, Bavarian-style forest compound called Wyntoon.
+More than half of the 3,897 entities with active senior and riparian rights to water are corporations, such as the state's biggest utility, Pacific Gas & Electric Co. which creates hydroelectric power, and the Hearst Corp., which has water rights for its remote, Bavarian-style forest compound called Wyntoon.

-Also among the biggest rights holders are state and local government agencies — including the water departments of San Francisco and Los Angeles, which channel river water to millions of residents.
+Also among the biggest rights holders are rural water districts and government agencies such as the water departments of San Francisco and Los Angeles.

 The AP independently verified that just 24 of the rights holders reported using more than twice the volume of water that California's vast system of state and federal dams and aqueducts ships to cities and farms in an average year.

-In an age of weather extremes, those with century-old rights say the system works well because it provides a reliable supply of water, which is crucial for farmers deciding what to plant each spring.
-And in a drought, the state lets some of them sell any extra water to cities, corporations and farms that need it, at the rate the market will bear.
+Those with century-old rights say the system works well because it provides a reliable supply of water.
+And in a drought, the state lets some of them sell any extra water, at the market rate.

-California made some progress toward accountability in 2009, when a new law required rights holders to report their water use and gave the board power to punish them for failing to file statements properly and on time.
+California made progress toward accountability in 2009, when a new law required rights holders to report their water use and gave the board power to punish them for failing to file statements properly.
 But the rights holders could gain exemption from the strict monitoring requirements in that law by convincing authorities it was too costly.

-The water board doesn't have staff to systematically verify water usage or check even the most obvious mistakes in the records, said Aaron Miller, a senior engineer at the water board.
-He added that the state nonetheless uses this inaccurate data to make decisions about how and where to grant new water permits.
+The water board doesn't have staff to systematically check even obvious mistakes in the records, said Aaron Miller, a board senior engineer.
+He said the state nonetheless uses this inaccurate data to make decisions about when to grant new water permits.

 © 2016 Star Tribune